WXVA: History

 Edwin Fisher's Shenval Broadcasting Corporation signed on WHPL on January 27, 1961.
-The station was programmed with a mix of top-40 and modern country music to compete directly against the adult contemporary music of WINC (1400 AM).
+The station was programmed with a mix of top-40 and modern country music music to compete directly against the adult contemporary music of WINC (1400 AM).
 WHPL joined NBC on December 1, 1964.

 In 1966, Shenval signed on a companion FM station, WHPL-FM on 102.5.
 Unlike most co-owned AM-FM pairings of the time, this station was programmed independently from the start, and is now country WUSQ-FM.

 Arthur H. Holt purchased the two stations from Shenval in 1982. was flipped to adult standards under the callsign WVAI.
 In 1986, it went back to adult contemporary as WUSQ before switching again to a country simulcast of WUSQ-FM in 1990.
-Benchmark Communications purchased the two stations in 1991 and left the simulcast intact.
+Benchmark Communications purchased the two stations in 1991, and left the simulcast intact.
 Three years later, the AM side changed to news-talk-sports WNTW with newscasts from CNN Radio.

 Benchmark sold all of its holdings to Capstar Broadcasting, then the largest station owner in the country, in 1997.
 Capstar then merged with Chancellor Media to form AMFM, Inc. in 1999.
 The new ownership brought a contemporary Christian music format on December 26, 1999.
-Clear Channel bought AMFM in 2002, and instituted the new callsign WTFX and an all-sports format anchored by talk programming from Fox Sports Radio.
+Clear Channel Communications bought AMFM in 2002, and instituted the new callsign WTFX and an all-sports radio format anchored by talk programming from Fox Sports Radio.

 In November 2008, Clear Channel sold the land on which the station's towers stood, leaving it without a transmitter site.
-Accordingly, WTFX went off air on November 17 and its transmitter was physically dismantled.
+Accordingly, WTFX went off the air on November 17, and its transmitter was physically dismantled.
 The sports talk programming was immediately moved to WMRE (1550 AM), where it remains today.